enricforn/enricforn.github.io/_drafts/five-reasons-why-an-internal-developer-platform-worth.md

 ## What Is An Internal Developer Platform (IDP) And Why I Need One

-Internal Developer Platform is a set of tools, services and processes that supports and accelerate your software development and the management of its infrastructure.
+Internal Developer Platform is a set of tools, services, and processes that supports and accelerate your software development and the management of its infrastructure.
 In your journey to an efficient software development process, often struggle with trying to find the right balance between the standardization of your applications and giving enough freedom to developers to customize the applications.
 IDP comes with standardization.
-For example, if a developer starts creating a new application, instead of creating a repo in the SCM, assigning permissions to all contributors, and creating a ticket to the infrastructure team to deploy the application, we can develop a plugin in our preferred IDE or a web application that based on an application name, technology stack and traffic load requirements, automatically register our new application in our Application Portfolio Catalog.
+For example, if a developer starts creating a new application, instead of creating a repo in the SCM, assigning permissions to all contributors, and creating a ticket to the infrastructure team to deploy the application, we can develop a plugin in our preferred IDE or a web application that based on an application name, technology stack, and traffic load requirements, automatically register our new application in our Application Portfolio Catalog.

 ## Win To Win For Everyone